 John F. Olson is a founding partner of Gibson, Dunn & Crutcher's Washington, D.C. office.
 Mr. Olson represents business organizations in corporate governance, corporate securities, corporate finance and merger and acquisition matters.
-He has counseled many boards of directors and board committees of leading public companies in the United States and abroad on governance issues and in assessing shareholder litigation, responding to business combination proposals and conducting internal investigations.
+He has counseled many boards of directors and board committees of leading public companies in the United States and abroad on governance issues and the conduct of internal investigations.
 He has represented firms and individuals before the Securities and Exchange Commission and other federal agencies in both regulatory matters and enforcement investigations.

 In 2006, Mr. Olson led a team of the firm's lawyers that advised the Board of the American Red Cross on a comprehensive audit of its governance practices.
 He has also advised the United States Olympic Committee and a number of other nonprofit organizations on governance issues.